fseoane/pyNotify/README.md

 It provides web based service, API,  and also mobile application, but I was missing a working gnome tray notification app for receiving those notifications directly in my gnome desktop (wayland), so I build this.

 ## Requirements
-It requires AppIndicator3.
+It requires Ayatana AppIndicator3 and Gnome-desktop extension "AppIndicator and KStatusNotifierItem Support".

-To install this library:
+To install support for Ayatana AppIndicator3 library:
 - Arch  : sudo pacman -S libappindicator-gtk3
 - Debian: sudo apt install gir1.2-appindicator3-0.1
 - Fedora: dnf install libappindicator-gtk3

+The Gnome-desktop extension "AppIndicator and KStatusNotifierItem Support" can be installed from : https://extensions.gnome.org/extension/615/appindicator-support/

 ## Installation
 Download the release package and copy itś contents to /opt/pyNotify.